Chapter 25

 1 … God was and is Abram's reward!

 4-5 … God promised that He would make Abram the father of many descendents.
-As we discovered in our earlier studies, not only did God provide Abram with many physical descendents, that is the nation of Israel, but He also made Abram to be the father of the faith, that is he is also the father of many spiritual descendents, the true disciples or followers of God.
+As we discovered in our earlier studies, not only did God provide Abram with many physical descendents, that is the nation of Israel, but He also made Abram to be the father of the faith.
+In other words, Abraham became the father of many spiritual descendents.
+Specifically, he is the father of the true disciples or followers of God.
+This includes us, the born again believers in Jesus Christ.
+To see this let us read from,

 In contrast to Abraham, we find that,